 Can Guppies Get Neon Tetra Disease?

 No, guppies are generally not susceptible to neon tetra paracheirodon innesi disease.
-It primarily affects neon tetras and some close relatives.
+It primarily affects neon fish and some close relatives.

 How do you treat neon tetra disease?

-Unfortunately, there’s no known cure for Neon Tetra Disease.
+Unfortunately, there’s no known cure for neon tetra fish disease.
 If you see signs, isolate & euthanize infected fish to prevent spread.
 Focus on maintaining pristine water quality to support remaining tetras’ health.

 What do sick tetras look like?